girija2020/SHELL/README.md

 <username@system_name:curr_dir>
 Example:
   <Name@UBUNTU:~>
-The directory from which the shell is invoked will be the home directory of the shell and will be indicated by "~".
 If the user executes "cd" i.e changes the directory, then the corresponding change will be reflected in the shell as well.
 Example:
 ./a.out